 Lincoln Memorial, Washington DC

 After Forrest accidentally gives a speech, Jenny comes running into the reflection pool at the Lincoln Memorial, where they are reunited.
+The iconic memorial is also where in real-life Martin Luther King Jr. gave his “I Have a Dream” speech.

 For even more filming locations from Forrest Gump to visit, check out this guide on Roadtrippers that includes landmarks from the rest of the United States.
+You can also go on the Movie Tour of Savannah’s Historic District.